jmk745/MulticoreProgramming/lab4/ReadMe.txt

 ---------------------------------------------
 How to Compile and Run

-	-In terminal navigate to directory lab3
+	-In terminal navigate to directory lab4
-        and run the following terminal command: "make" This will run the makefile and compile all of the present files into an executable named "server.out"
+        and run the following terminal command: "make server_rw.out" and "make server_disk.out"

+	       These two make commands will run the makefile and compile all of the present files into 2 executables.
+		1. server_rw.out
+		2. server_disk.out

+		server_disk.out is the server seen from lab3 with the addition of an on disk store.

+		server_rw.out is a modification of server_disk.out
+			Instead of just writing directly to the disk, the server_rw.out will store keys into a key-value store.
+This addendum acts as a cache and decreases the time that a thread would potentially spend waiting for a disk I/O to complete.

-	-Run the compiled executable with the following command:
+	-Run the compiled executable with the following commands:
-                        "./server.out -p <port_number> -n <number_of_threads>"
+                        "./server_rw.out -p <port_number> -n <number_of_threads>"

-	-To compile a threaded_server with global locks runt he following makefile command:
-		“make server.out”

-	-Run the compiled executable with the following command:
-                        "./serverg.out -p <port_number> -n <number_of_threads>"
+			"./server_disk.out -p <port_number> -n <number_of_threads>"

 ***Note to get the server side statistics,press ctrl + c to send a SIGINT.
-The server will stop, print out all results and clean the stored data, and ask if you want to continue.
+The server will stop, print out all results, clean the stored data, and ask if you want to continue.
 Enter y to exit out of server safely or any other key to continue running further tests.

 ---------------------------------------------
 Description

-    This lab3 submission contains 7 directories that compile into a multithreaded server.
+    This lab4 submission contains 8 directories that compile into a multithreaded server.

     The Thread_Pool directory holds files responsible for the Thread_Pool class.
 An instance of this class handles all spawned threads (conditon variables) and delegates the tasks assigned to its queue (using the add_task method)